UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 - Follow the instructions [here](https://cbtf.ubc.ca/students/reservations) to make reservations.
 - Please make reservations early, as the spots can run out

+### Quiz Results Review Session

+To review your quiz results, you must register for a quiz review session on PrairieTest.
+These sessions will typically be available one week after the quiz, once all grading has been completed.
+Registration for the review session will follow the same process as registering for the quiz.
+During the review session, you will have access to the results of all quizzes from the previous week.
+You may also submit regrade requests at this time by clicking on `Report an issue with this question` and describing the issue.
+Please note that, similar to quiz sessions, no notes or external materials are permitted during the review of your grades.

 ### Quiz Logistics